kudzu-cms/kudzu-cli/docs/src/Interfaces/Item.md

 ```

 #### AfterAPIResponse
-AfterAPIResponse is called after content is sent over the Ponzu API, whether
+AfterAPIResponse is called after content is sent over the kudzu API, whether
 modified or not.
 The sent response data is available to the hook.
 A non-nil
 `error` return will simply generate a log message.

 ```go